 Osaka Gas has developed a pipe locator, a device that can identify the location of underground gas pipes and other objects.

-Osaka Gas and Fuji Tecom Inc. jointly developed a new model for the Pipe Locator,* a device aimed at detecting the location of underground gas pipes and other objects, for the first time in 11 years.
+Osaka Gas and Fuji Tecom Inc. jointly developed a new model for the Pipe Locator,* a device aimed at detecting the location of underground gas pipes and other objects.

 The new Pipe Locator is designed to identify the location of underground gas pipes more accurately and efficiently.
 The device is designed to confirm and detect the location of underground gas pipes, water pipes, electric cables and telecommunication line cables by magnetizing the search area.
 It is aimed at preventing such underground objects from being damaged while road construction involving ground drilling is under way.
 The newly developed Pipe Locator can even accurately detect the location of pipes with complex structures to be laid in different directions.
 In addition, the device can accurately detect only the targeted pipes in areas where many other objects are suspected to be buried.